 - political parties, candidates and MPs

-- state sector organisations.
+- state sector organisations for research purposes.

 If you’re of Māori descent, we'll ask for permission to give your information to Tūhono

 If you tell us you’re of Māori descent, we'll ask you for permission to give your information to the Tūhono iwi affiliation service.
 We'll also ask you which iwi or Māori organisations you want Tūhono to give your information to.